 Inside the gate, the Ruiguang Ta, or Auspicious Light Pagoda, originally from the 3rd century but rebuilt in 937 and 1125, when the structure was reduced from 13 to 7 stories.

 Inside, there's a spiral staircase.

 In 1978, gilt bronze stupas and other relics were found behind a brick wall in the pagoda.
-As for graffiti, there aren't any.

 The central shaft.